tonywok/tonywok.github.io/_posts/2026-05-19-retromancers.md

 It would be a 64-player tournament to crown the best Premodern player in the state.
 We’d charge enough per ticket to build a meaningful prize pool and donate the proceeds to the Mid-Ohio Food Collective.

-As we started promoting the event, we discovered similar scenes were popping up all over the Midwest — Michigan, Pennsylvania, Indiana, Kentucky.
+As we started promoting the event, we discovered similar scenes were popping up all over the Midwest: Michigan, Pennsylvania, Indiana, Kentucky.
 We reached out to those groups and even connected with Premodern YouTube creators to help spread the word.

 When tickets went live, the event sold out in under five hours.
 We thought we could get 64, but honestly expected a bit more of a grind.
 Then the waitlist hit thirty people.